 While it is possible to configure CloverDX Server by modifying the configuration file in a text editor, the Setup with a user-friendly GUI offers a much easier way of configuring basic properties according to your preferences and requirements.
 Setup is accessible from Server Console under .

 It lets you configure:

 Remember that you should create a database for CloverDX Server and add a user/role for Clover with appropriate rights before you set up the connection to the database in the server’s Setup GUI.

 CloverDX Server requires a working database connection for storing license information.
-Therefore, it allows you to access the Setup and configure the connection prior the Server activation - simply log in the Server Console and click the button.
+Therefore, it allows you to access the Setup and configure the connection prior the Server activation - simply log in the Server Console and click the Close button.
 Otherwise, you would have to activate the server again, after switching from Derby to a new system database.

 To access the Setup section, you need the Server Setup permission.

 To keep your settings and data in the case of a database migration (e.g. from evaluation to production environment), see Server Configuration Migration.